klugumair/AI-Air-Canvas/README.md

 npm install
 npm run dev

 Open http://localhost:5173 in Chrome or Edge.
 When the browser asks for camera permission, allow it.
-The MediaPipe model (~8MB) downloads from Google's CDN on first load — after that it's cached.
+The MediaPipe model (~8MB) downloads from Google's CDN on first load-after that it's cached.

 Firefox works but GPU delegation is unreliable; stick to a Chromium-based browser for the best tracking performance.